OGRECave/ogre/Docs/src/high-level-programs.md

 - Add the `#include <OgreUnifiedShader.h>` directive at the top of the file
 - Use the `MAIN_PARAMETERS` and `MAIN_DECLARATION` directives instead of `void main()`
 - Use the `IN`/ `OUT` macros to specify non-uniform parameters that are passed to the main function.
+- Wrap the uniform paramters in the `OGRE_UNIFORMS` macro
 - Declare Samplers with `SAMPLER2D/3D/CUBE/..` macros instead of `sampler2D/3D/Cube/..`
 - Use `mtxFromRows` / `mtxFromCols` to construct matrices from vectors
 - Use the HLSL style `mul` instead of `*` to multiply matrices